Saliva Screening 2025 in France: 5 Drugs Tested, Rules, Procedures, and Penalties

 CBD, THC and driving: why the risk always exists

 CBD is not THC.
 However, some CBD products may contain traces of THC.
-Yet, in terms of driving, detectable THC presence can cause problems, even when the driver claims to have consumed a product presented as legal.
+In terms of driving, detectable THC presence can cause problems, even when the driver claims to have consumed a product presented as legal.

-The Court of Cassation’s case law has already recalled that the thresholds set by the decree of December 13, 2016, do not necessarily distinguish illicit cannabis use from the use of a CBD product containing THC.
-For the driver, this creates a very real risk in case of a check.
+The Court of Cassation’s case law has already reminded that the thresholds set by the decree of December 13, 2016, do not necessarily distinguish illicit cannabis use from the use of a CBD product containing THC.
+For the driver, this creates a very real risk during a check.

-CBD does not mean no risk while driving.
+CBD does not mean no risk when driving.

 A CBD product may contain residual THC.
-In case of a positive THC saliva test, the origin of the THC can be difficult to argue in the procedure.
-As a precaution, do not drive after consumption likely to result in THC detection.
+In the event of a positive THC saliva test, the source of the THC can be difficult to prove in the procedure.
+As a precaution, do not drive after consumption that could lead to THC detection.

 How long can a THC saliva test remain positive?

-Research such as saliva drug test gendarmerie how long, THC saliva test gendarmerie or THC saliva test gendarmerie shows that many drivers look for a precise duration.
+Searches like how long does saliva drug test gendarmerie last, THC saliva test gendarmerie, or THC saliva test gendarmerie show that many drivers look for a precise duration.
 In reality, there is no universal reliable timeframe for everyone.

 The result depends on the profile

-The detection duration depends on the frequency of use, the amount consumed, the time since the last use, metabolism, oral hygiene, and the quality of the sample.
+Detection time depends on consumption frequency, amount consumed, time since last use, metabolism, oral hygiene, and sample quality.

-Simple rule: if you have consumed cannabis, CBD containing THC, or another substance likely to impair driving, do not drive.
-The prevention test is a decision support tool, not a driving authorization.
+Simple rule: if you have consumed cannabis, CBD containing THC, or any other substance likely to impair driving, do not get behind the wheel.
+The prevention test is a decision-making aid, not a driving authorization.

 Can you buy a gendarmerie saliva test?

-Many internet users search for buy gendarmerie saliva test, gendarmerie saliva test, THC saliva test pharmacy, or THC saliva test.
+Many internet users search for buy saliva test gendarmerie, saliva test gendarmerie, THC saliva test pharmacy, or THC saliva test.
 This wording needs clarification: tests officially used by the police or gendarmerie fall under a regulated framework.

-Tests marketed by AMA Prévention are intended for prevention, self-screening, companies, healthcare professionals, local authorities, and road safety actions.
+The tests sold by AMA Prévention are intended for prevention, self-testing, companies, health professionals, local authorities, and road safety actions.
 They should not be presented as official police or gendarmerie tests.

 AMA Prévention solutions for screening and road safety

-AMA Prévention offers reliable screening tests for individuals, healthcare professionals, companies, local authorities, transporters, and prevention actors.
+AMA Prévention offers reliable screening tests for individuals, healthcare professionals, companies, communities, transporters, and prevention actors.
 Drugdiag® solutions help support prevention efforts related to narcotics, road safety, and sensitive positions.

 Drugdiag® saliva tests

-THC and multi-drug saliva tests adapted for prevention, self-screening, and certain supervised professional uses.
+THC and multi-drug saliva tests adapted for prevention, self-testing, and certain regulated professional uses.

 Drugdiag® urine tests

-Multi-drug urine tests in cassette formats, dip tests, or all-in-1 cups according to screening needs.
+Multi-drug urine tests in cassette, dip test, or all-in-1 cup formats according to screening needs.

 Professional support

-Solutions adapted for high-risk positions, transporters, local authorities, companies, healthcare professionals, and prevention actions.
+Solutions adapted for high-risk positions, transporters, communities, companies, healthcare professionals, and prevention actions.

 Need a reliable saliva or urine test?

-AMA Prévention supports individuals, companies, transporters, local authorities, healthcare professionals, and field actors with Drugdiag® saliva and urine tests tailored to screening and prevention needs.
+AMA Prévention supports individuals, companies, transporters, communities, healthcare professionals, and field actors with Drugdiag® saliva and urine tests tailored to screening and prevention needs.

-FAQ — Saliva test, THC, gendarmerie, and drug driving
+FAQ — Saliva test, THC, gendarmerie, and drugs while driving

-Which drugs are tested for in a road saliva test?
+Which drugs are tested for in a roadside saliva test?

-Road saliva tests look for THC, cocaine, amphetamines, methamphetamines, MDMA, and opiates.
-Substances and thresholds must be interpreted according to the applicable regulatory framework.
+Roadside saliva tests look for THC, cocaine, amphetamines, methamphetamines, MDMA, and opiates.
+The substances and thresholds must be interpreted according to the applicable regulatory framework.

 Can a THC saliva test be positive after CBD?